In India, a country of 1.3 billion people, 60,000 mothers and 800,000 children die every year from preventable causes.

 The Khushi Baby NFC-based health card allows the beneficiary to carry their health record with themselves, allowing for informed care when they meet with their next health provider.
 For example, a community health worker can scan a child’s health card to instantly see which vaccine is due today, when they otherwise would have to.
 Additionally, the health provider scans the NFC-card and then the live biometric of the beneficiary.
 When the live biometric matches the biometric within the NFC card during registration, it is confirmed that the beneficiary was actually seen for services.
 With this feature, our solution ensures a vital accountability check, which is missing in other mobile health solutions.

-Meeting with Additional Chief Secretary Health, Rajasthan, Mr. Rohit Kumar Singh, IAS on September 6, 2019 at the State Secretariat, Jaipur.
-Mr. Singh accepted the Khushi Baby RMNCH platform to be rolled out across 5 districts of Rajasthan.
-In 2020, the Central Ministry of Medical, Health and Family Welfare granted 17.5 crore for the project launch.
+Ex-Additional Chief Secretary Health, Rajasthan, Mr. Rohit Kumar Singh, vetted, selected, and advocated for the Khushi Baby RMNCH platform to be rolled out across 5 districts of Rajasthan.
+In 2020, the Central Ministry of Medical, Health and Family Welfare granted 17.55 crore for the project launch under the National Health Mission Innovation budget for the state.

 Tracking who receives vaccines is essential, but will be impossible without innovations in digital technologies.
 We are working with a company in India called Khushi Baby, which creates off-grid digital health records.
 A necklace worn by infants contains a unique identification number on a short-range communication chip.
 Community health workers can scan the chip using a mobile phone, enabling them to update a child’s digital record even in remote areas with little phone coverage.